 The choice of 1080 for the output's width was arbitrary...a mid-range value.
 The height value of '-2' is shorthand for asking ffmpeg to preserve the aspect-ratio of the input file, but ensuring that the height is divisible by 2 (which is a relatively little-understood constraint/rule that ffmpeg has).
 And, the need to specify that the 'scodec' be copied wasn't obvious to me until I happened to choose an input file that contained a sub-title track (actually, it contained MULTIPLE sub-title language tracks).
 So this cmd is saying to copy the first audio stream and the first sub-title stream (if present), but then drop any secondary audio and subtitle tracks that might be present.

 The video bitrate of 800k was chosen as a 'reasonable' value, after I encountered several MKV files with bitrates 10 times higher than that!
 (I suspect that such files were ripped from BLUE-RAY movie DVDs, or other original media with very large resolutions and bitrates.)

 If you need to convert an MP4 video into Google's new-fangled VP8/VP9 (aka "WebM"), 'ffmpeg' can do it:ffmpeg -i Fargo(1996).mp4 -vcodec libvpx -b:v 500K -acodec libvorbis Fargo(1996)--webm.webm

-I should mention here that I started using WebM files because HTML5'video' and 'source' tags support viewing of WebM files.
-At about the same time, I'd tried (and failed) to use an MKV-file (containing H.264-video codec) in an HTML-5 webpage.
+I should mention here that I started using WebM files because HTML5 'video' and 'source' element tags support viewing of WebM files.
+At about the same time, I'd tried (and failed) in trying to use an MKV-file (containing H.264-video codec) in an HTML-5 webpage.
 When it was later suggested to me that MKV-files are usable in HTML-5 (citing that WebM files are Matroska-compliant), I did some more investigating.
 It turns out that WebM files are a strict subset of Matroska.
 So note that there are a number of restrictions that get enforced if/when you use a tool such as "mkvmerge" to produce a such a 'webm-compliant' output file.

-Quoting from the "mkvmerge" util's documentation, it states that when you use the '-w' '--webm' option, the rules/results are:
+Quoting from the "mkvmerge" util's documentation, it states that when you use the '-w' or '--webm' option, the rules/results then become: